dbltnk/participant-observer/design-doc.md

     * **Resource Cap:** Global cap of 10 animals and 10 plants per villager for now.
     * **Spawn & Spread:** Animals and plants spawn near the village at low density, but in groups, slowly spreading out.
 The intent is a "decent stock but decreasing as I venture out" vibe.
     * **Propagation:** If there are 2 plants or animals within a certain radius, they have a chance of spawning a third one overnight, but not if there are too many others nearby.
 This allows for slow growth into stability if the player does not intervene.
 The exact radius for propagation will be determined during development.
 * **Wells:** Limited capacity.
-Each well starts with 10 water portions and refills 4 portions per day.
+Each well starts with 10 water portions and refills 1 unit every 2 hours.
+Wells scale up to 3x size as they fill (3 water = normal, 10 water = 3x).
+Wells fade out as they drop below 5 water, fully invisible at 0.

 ---